 2. Find out how Google sees your site.

 Once you've made sure we have access to your site, you can see the common words used to link to your pages and that are seen by Google.
 This allows you to see trends in your site's content, and can help you determine why you may be ranking for particular keywords.
 You can also see which page has the highest PageRank by month.
 Some site owners are surprised to find that this isn't always the home page.
-If an internal page has the highest PageRank, you might consider spending more time optimising the ads there.
+If an internal page has the highest PageRank, you might consider spending more time optimizing the ads there.

 3. Diagnose potential problems.

 We let you know if, and why, we're having trouble accessing your site or specific pages.
 If we can't crawl a page, we can't index it -- so fixing any errors we list can help improve your overall coverage.
-If the AdSense Site Diagnostics tool shows that you're blocking pages from MediaPartners-Google (the AdSense crawler), you can use the robots.txt analysis tool of Google webmaster tools to test changes to that file and make sure those changes allow access.
+If the AdSense Site Diagnostics tool shows that you're blocking pages from MediaPartners-Google (the AdSense crawler), you can use the robots.txt analysis tool of Google Search Console to test changes to that file and make sure those changes allow access.
 You can also see what pages you are blocking from other Google bots -- this lets you experiment with changes to see how they would affect the crawl of your site.

 4. Find out which queries drive traffic to your site.

-Using Google webmaster tools, learn which Google queries created clickthroughs to your site and where you were positioned in the search results for that query.
+Using Google Search Console, learn which Google queries created clickthroughs to your site and where you were positioned in the search results for that query.
 You can also view data for individual properties and countries as well.
 For instance, you can see the queries from users searching Google Images in the United States that returned your site in the results.
 You'll only see properties and countries for which your site has data.

 5. Get re-included.